Why do WWF use fundraisers?

 Fundraisers will be wearing WWF uniforms, which may be in the form of t-shirts, polo shirts, sleeveless tabards or jackets.
 Fundraisers operate on busy streets, in shopping centres and similar venues and house to house.
 The uniforms they wear may differ slightly depending on where they're fundraising.

 Fundraisers will also carry an ID card which bears their name, photo and details of the fundraising organisation they work for.
-If you're unsure about the legitimacy of a fundraiser, ask to call the fundraising organisation they work for or contact WWF's Supporter Care Team on 01483 426333 (Monday to Friday, 9am to 5pm) and press option 3.
+If you're unsure about the legitimacy of a fundraiser, ask to call the fundraising organisation they work for or contact WWF's Supporter Care Team on 0800 035 5929 (8am to 10pm, 7 days a week) and press option 3.

 Do WWF fundraisers operate in No Cold Calling Zones?